mobxjs/mobx/refguide/api.md

 The second section describes how to [react to data changes](#reacting-to-state-changes).

 Finally your application has actions that _change state_.
-Mobservable does not dictate how to change your state.
+MobX does not dictate how to change your state.
-Instead of that, Mobservable tries to be as unobtrusive as possible.
+Instead of that, MobX tries to be as unobtrusive as possible.
 You can use mutable objects and arrays, real references, classes and cyclic data structures to store your state.
-With Mobservable you are free to mutate that state in any way you think is the best.
+With MobX you are free to mutate that state in any way you think is the best.

 Different examples of storing state in ES5, ES6, or TypeScript, using plain objects, constructor functions or classes can be found in the [syntax documentation](syntax.md).